EliasSelenius/plang/README.md

 - Function overloads.
 Do you rotate using quaternions or euler-angles?
 It doesnt matter anyway since with overloads a hypothetical rotate() function could use both.
 They're not needed but they're noice.

 - Type inference.
 Working with languages that support type inference, I connot remember the last time I bothered to specify the type of a variable.
 Type inference is syntax sugar I cannot live without.
-Return types can also be inferred, I don't necessarily think this is good feature because when you create a function, you are actually doing two things: implementing the function, and designing the API, I think it's better to be specific about a functions return type when you design an API, but as you'll see, return type inference works well with sub-functions and internal/private functions.
+Return types can also be inferred, I don't necessarily think this is good feature because when you create a function, you are actually doing two things: implementing the function, and designing the API, I think it's better to be specific about a functions return type when you design an API, but as you'll see, return type inference works well with localy defined functions and internal/private functions.

-- Type arguments.

-- Run time type information.
-If required the transpiler should generate type information on structs, enums and functions.
+- Introspection capabilities. c# and java have the reflection apis, c have no form of introspection/reflection, I'd really like to get a string (or char*) representation of enum values for example.
+Or just know the fields of a struct at runtime.
+So, if required, the compiler should generate type information on structs, enums and functions.
+But, there is a much more powerfull language capability here, by serializing the syntax tree to disk, one can read it during runtime of the application, (or during compile-time), this gives you the most instrosepction you'll ever need.